Skip to Content

 This recipe is super customizable, so you can easily adapt it to your tastes and preferences.
 Here are some ideas.

 • Switch up the veggies.
-You can add spiralized zucchini instead of the cucumbers, shredded daikon radish, blanched green beans or asparagus—seriously, whatever happens to be in season (or in your crisper drawer).
+Add spiralized zucchini instead of the cucumbers, shredded daikon radish, blanched green beans or asparagus, bean sprouts, or edamame.
+Whatever happens to be in season (or in your crisper drawer).

 • Go to town on the garnishes.
 Add fresh basil leaves, sesame seeds, sriracha, or chili-garlic paste.